ShintoTonyProjects/Vehicle_Security_System/README.md

 This public repo focuses on sharing the vision, ideas, and progress of the AutoConnectX project.

 ---

+🚧 **Work in Progress:** The project is evolving quickly.
+Expect frequent updates and possible changes in structure or features.

 *Created by Shinto Tony*